 Extra Education

 - These might also be good for beginners, which is invalid with more complex formal certifications.
-You can complete them at your own pace and even use them to get a first look-in at cyber security.
+You can complete them at your own pace and even use them to get a first look at cyber security.

 - Such courses can also help you look at the various niches within the broader cybersecurity field and decide which interests you the most.